mathmarchand/check_sources/README.md

 The script uses standard HTTP status codes and curl exit codes to determine connectivity status.
 Successful responses include 2xx, 3xx, 400, 404, and 405 status codes.

-## Contributing

-This project is now maintained under the Canonical organization.
-Please submit issues and pull requests to the new repository location.

 ## License

 Please refer to the repository for current license information.